matthewjosephtaylor/blog.mjt.dev/content/coding/how-utilize-ai-ml-creative-humans-2022.md

 Recently I've come to realize that my knowledge/experience has become relatively large compared to the amount of time I have to devote to a particular task.

 This is an old human problem.
-The traditional solution is that as one ages one 'takes a step back' and do more 'guiding' rather than 'doing'.
+The traditional solution is that as one ages one 'takes a step back' and does more 'guiding' rather than 'doing'.

 Another way to look at this is that one is encouraged to go into 'management'.
 Retain some form of 'control' over the outcome, but allow others to 'do the work'.

-This struck me in particular as I've been studying/playing with/admiring the [diffusion](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) ML technique.
+This struck me as I've been studying/playing with/admiring the [diffusion](https://lilianweng.github.io/posts/2021-07-11-diffusion-models/) ML technique.

 In particular the interesting things people have come up with solving the 'image generation' problem.

-Here is a [demo of Stable Diffusion in photoshop](https://www.reddit.com/r/StableDiffusion/comments/wyduk1/show_rstablediffusion_integrating_sd_in_photoshop/).
+Here is a [demo of Stable Diffusion](https://www.reddit.com/r/StableDiffusion/comments/wyduk1/show_rstablediffusion_integrating_sd_in_photoshop/) in Photoshop.
 [Stable Diffusion](https://huggingface.co/CompVis/stable-diffusion) itself is an open source model using the diffusion technique for images.

 What strikes me from the demo is that it is a perfect representation of how software development (and other creative) 'management' works.
 And also an example of how to solve the general problem of 'controlling' creative AI.

 English has a long history.
-I'm going to call the person who performs the activity expressed in the demo as a 'director'.
+I'm going to call the person who performs the activity expressed in the demo a 'director'.

 A director, in this sense, is someone who sets out the _constraints_ and chooses the best among a variety of results, and determines when the outcome is 'good enough'.
 To mix metaphores, directors are a [loss function](https://en.wikipedia.org/wiki/Loss_function) + a [halting function](https://en.wikipedia.org/wiki/Halting_problem).